pantherale0/SendSpinAndroid/README.md

    ```
 3. Set a unique `client_id` and name.
 4. Connect.
-5. Adjust **Playout offset** if required to fine-tune sync with other SendSpin players.
+5. Adjust **Playout offset** if required to fine-tune sync with other Sendspin players.

 ## Requirements

 - Android API 26+
-- SendSpin-compatible server (homeassistant)
+- Sendspin-compatible server (homeassistant)

 ## Status